Hypermobility and Sleep

 A hypermobile woman side sleeping

-Favoured by 50% of those with EDS and hypermobility in our little experiment, side sleeping seems to be the most popular sleeping position amongst those with EDS and hypermobility.
+In our little experiment, side sleeping was favoured by 50% of those with EDS and hypermobility.
 With so many people choosing their sleeping position, let us explore why.

 Side sleeping, especially on the left side, has been shown to reduce symptoms of Gastroesophageal reflux disease (GERD).
-Whilst the exact mechanisms are still not agreed upon, it’s most likely the fact that it limits the amount of stomach acid exposed to the oesophagus, due to gastric fluids sitting at a lower level than the oesophagus when laying on your left side.
+Whilst the exact mechanisms are still not agreed upon, it’s most likely limiting the amount of stomach acid exposed to the oesophagus due to gastric fluids sitting at a lower level than the oesophagus when laying on your left side.

-So, it appears that sleeping on your left side can help with digestion and very common gastric issues such as GERD, but what about the right side?
+So, sleeping on your left side can help with digestion and common gastric issues such as GERD, but what about the right side?

-Interestingly, right slide sleeping is the position that those heart issues tend to naturally favour during sleep.
-Likewise, perhaps a pro for side sleeping on the right, is that it helps to avoid heart palpitations.
-Laying on your left side may stimulate the vagus nerve, sending abnormal electrical signals to the heart causing palpitations.
-It’s nothing to really worry about, but it’s likely to scare you and disrupt your sleep.
+Interestingly, right-slide sleeping is the position that those with heart issues tend to naturally favour during sleep.
+Likewise, perhaps a pro for side sleeping on the right is that it helps to avoid heart palpitations.
+Laying on your left side may stimulate the vagus nerve, sending abnormal electrical signals to the heart and causing palpitations.
+It’s nothing to worry about, but it’s likely to scare you and disrupt your sleep.

-We mentioned earlier that sleep helps our cerebrospinal fluid to effectively wash our brain, getting rid of accumulated metabolic waste and memory impairing proteins.
-Well, emerging studies show that side sleeping may perhaps be the optimal sleeping position for this to occur.
+We mentioned earlier that sleep helps our cerebrospinal fluid effectively wash our brains, eliminating accumulated metabolic waste and memory-impairing proteins.
+Well, emerging studies show that side sleeping may be the optimal position for this to occur.
 So, that’s a pretty big win for side sleepers.

 Another reason people find side sleeping so alluring is that, like front sleeping, it helps reduce snoring.
-Now, this may not be your favourite sleeping position, but, it may be a sleeping position that your partner prefers for you.
-Many a night my wife has given me a loving, but pretty dam firm elbow to the ribs mid-sleep.
+Now, this may not be your favourite sleeping position, but it may be a sleeping position that your partner prefers for you.
+My wife has often given me a loving but pretty dam firm elbow to the ribs mid-sleep.
 Reminding me to roll onto my side and to stop snoring.
-In my case, if I sleep on my side, it avoids the many preventable sleep disturbances, that my wife will cause me if I disturb her sleep with my snoring.
+In my case, if I sleep on my side, it avoids the many preventable sleep disturbances that my wife will cause me if I disturb her sleep with my snoring.

-Another win is that side sleeping when hypermobile, appears to be beneficial for Sleep apnea, another common condition amongst those with hypermobility.
+Another win is that side sleeping when hypermobile appears beneficial for Sleep apnea, another common condition amongst those with hypermobility.
 This makes sense as side sleeping expands the upper airway lumen, especially the retroglossal space.

 There are also issues with the shoulder that can occur with side sleeping.
 We mentioned previously issues like Thoracic Outlet Syndrome (TOS), and this is something that can be made worse when side sleeping.
-Tingling/numb fingers, pins and needles, and a reduction in blood flow are all going to cause you to wake up due to discomfort or a racing heart.
+Tingling/numb fingers, pins and needles, and a reduction in blood flow will all cause you to wake up due to discomfort or a racing heart.
 Likewise, side sleeping can have the potential to cause shoulder subluxations/dislocations for those with hypermobility.
+A great way to help manage and mitigate these issues is with some good sound rehab exercises; you can find some in our hypermobility rehab resources section on the website.

 Sleeping on your back